ismaeltenango/ismael_resume/docs/index.md

 __RBDC (Rexburg Business & Dvelopment Center)__, Rexburg, Idaho

 _Non-profit Organization_

-- • The goal of the CRM project is to build a database and multiple apps that allow RBDC employees to manage the lifecycle of students from recruiting, marketing, to applying to for our internships, interviews, acceptance or rejection into the program, new hire onboarding and training, being placed on project teams, working with clients, submitting assignments, completion of the training.
+Support to business director in a Non-Profit organization to develop a PowerApps App and a database that supports organization to organize their projects and interns that provides an easy functional administration of the company

 __SHPE (Society of Hispanic Professional Engineers) chapter founder at BYU-I__, Rexbur, Idaho

 _Brigham Young University - Idaho_

-- • Role of Secretary in the leadership
-- • Active participation in the creation of a new chapter in BYU-Idaho
+Help International Students to connect to their dream jobs by conferences and career fairs and creating conections with proffesional hispanics in STEM companies to mentor out society and goal achievement.

 `2016 - 2018`
 __Service full-time Missionary__, Monterrey, Mexico

 _The Church of Jesus Christ of Latter-day Saints_

-- • Active preaching of Jesus Christ teachings, acts of service and support to community, and good planning skills were applied
+Active preaching of Jesus Christ teachings, acts of service and support to community, and good planning skills were applied

 ## Skills

-- •	MySQL (Proficient)
+- MySQL (Proficient)
-- •	Python (Proficient)
+- Python (Proficient)
-- •	CSS (Proficient)
+-	CSS (Proficient)
-- •	HTML(Proficient)
+-	HTML(Proficient)
-- •	Cisco Networking (Proficient)
+-	Cisco Networking (Proficient)
+-	JavaScript (Intermediate)
-- •	JavaScript (Intermediate)	•	Linux Shell Scripting (Intermediate)
+-	Linux Shell Scripting (Intermediate)
-- •	DAX (Intermediate)
+-	DAX (Intermediate)
-- •	EXCEL (Moderate)
+-	EXCEL (Moderate)
-- •	PowerShell (basic)
+-	PowerShell (basic)
-- •	PHP (basic)
+-	PHP (basic)
-- •	AWS (basic)
+-	AWS (basic)

 ### updated: July 2023